bosagora/config/doc/FAQ.md

 ### Implement complex types that are not composite types of simple types

-The library recognizes three possible ways were a field of type `T`, where `T` is a `struct`, can be constructed:
+The library recognizes three possible ways where a field of type `T`, where `T` is a `struct`, can be constructed:
 - The `T` has a `static` `fromString` method which accepts a single argument that is a string-like type (e.g. `scope const char[]` or just `string`),